bestokes/mips-filebeat-metricbeat/README.md

 # mips-filebeat-metricbeat
-Compiled mips64 binaries for elastic filebeat and metricbeat
+Static mips64 binaries for elastic filebeat and metricbeat.
+Suitable for ubiquiti usg